khulnasoft/devkit/examples/kubernetes/README.md

-# Kubernetes manifests for BuildKit
+# Kubernetes manifests for DevKit

 This directory contains Kubernetes manifests for `Pod`, `Deployment` (with `Service`), `StatefulSet`, and `Job`.
 * `Pod`: good for quick-start